/AWS1/IF_DCO=>ASSOCIATEMACSECKEY()¶

 About AssociateMacSecKey¶

-Associates a MAC Security (MACsec) Connection Key Name (CKN)/ Connectivity Association Key (CAK) pair with an Direct Connect dedicated connection.
+Associates a MAC Security (MACsec) Connection Key Name (CKN)/ Connectivity Association Key (CAK) pair with a Direct Connect connection.

 For information about MAC Security (MACsec) key considerations, see MACsec pre-shared CKN/CAK key considerations in the Direct Connect User Guide.